Classical Gravitational Bremsstrahlung from a Worldline Quantum Field Theory

 which we prove in the Appendix.
 The other integral required corresponding to diagram (c) is somewhat more involved.
 The denominator of this integral is composed of an isotropic propagator together with an anisotropic one.
 The physical interpretation is a convolution between the potentials of the two black holes, where the potential of black hole 2 is boosted and leads to the anisotropic propagator.
 One compact representation is

 where we have introduced the quadratic polynomial

 and $\Delta(G)=4(G_1^2-G_0G_2)$ is the polynomial discriminant.
 We have also introduced the two matrices

-$\detTwo(L)$ and $L^{-1}$ are computed in the 2-dimensional subspace spanned by $L$, while $\hat{\bm\phi}$ is the unit vector orthogonal to this subspace.
-This integral is also discussed in the Appendix; again, both of the integrals \eqref{eq:easyInt} and \eqref{eq:hardInt} are solved for arbitrary $\tb^i$ and $L^{ij}$ (with the assumption that $L^{ij}$ is rank 2).
-In the present case where $L^{ij}$ is given by Eq.~\eqref{eq:Lmatrix} we find that
+This integral is also discussed in the Appendix where explicit forms of $L^{-1}$ and $\detTwo(L)$ are given; again, both of the integrals \eqref{eq:easyInt} and \eqref{eq:hardInt} are solved for arbitrary $\tb^i$ and $L^{ij}$ (with the assumption that $L^{ij}$ is rank 2).